70marom/AssemblerProject/README.md

 # AssemblerProject
-Assembler for a custom assembly language, for MMN14 OPENU.
+Assembler for a custom assembly language, for OPENU.

+For more information about the project check the Project Description file.

 Test1 - a simple example of an assembly file that passes the assembler process successfully without errors with standard output files.
 Test 2 - the example goes through the process as it should and includes a lot of components from the assembly language, the process ends successfully.